If these don't include A level Music, we would normally expect an essay/discursive subject and evidence of Musical Literacy.

 Access to HE Diploma

-In Music: 60 credits overall, with 45 credits at level 3 with an overall Distinction and no credits below Merit
+In Music with 60 credits overall, with at least 45 credits at level 3 to include 30 credits at Distinction and 15 at Merit.

 DDD in a music specialism, with evidence of musical literacy.